AriFordsham/GHCWiki/annotations.md

 Yet another disadvantage is that we will be doing some compile time compilation without it being introduced with the $() syntax that has heralded all such computation previously - instead, annotations are wrapped in a sort of "implicit splice".
 This might cause user confusion.

+### Serialization Issues

-Another disadvantage is that currently there is no standard Binary class in the Haskell libraries.
+Another disadvantage of this new annotations scheme is that currently there is no standard Binary class in the Haskell libraries.
 We propose to add such a beast by adding [ Data.Binary](http://code.haskell.org/binary/) as a boot library and supporting automatic instance deriving for it in GHC.
 The advantages of doing this rather than somehow reusing GHCs inbuilt Binary class are that:

 - It is compiler independent

 - Much user code already has instances for Data.Binary (it is a popular Hackage package)

 - The binary package will be distributed with the Haskell Platform anyway because it is depended on by cabal-install

+- We can provide *deriving (Binary)*

 Disadvantages are that: